Is there a relationship between AGN and star formation in IR-bright AGNs?: ANALYSIS

 \subsection{IR luminosity, SFR, and Dust mass}

-We estimated the total IR and far-IR luminosities (${\rm L_{IR}^{8-1000}, L_{FIR}^{30-1000}}$) based on the rest-frame SEDs for the IR-bright AGNs.
+In this section we estimate the total IR and FIR luminosities (${\rm L_{IR}^{8-1000}, L_{FIR}^{30-1000}}$) based on the rest-frame SEDs for the IR-bright AGNs.
 The SEDs are constructed from optical through the FIR bands: u*, g',r',i',z' (CFHTLS); J, H, K (UKIDSS); 3.6, 4.5, 5.8, 8.0 \micron\,(SWIRE-IRAC); 24, 70, 160 \micron\,(SWIRE-MIPS); 250, 350, 500 \micron\,(HerMES).
-For the Herschel data, the total errors (instrumental $+$ confusion noise) were used in the fitting procedure.
-We adopted the ${\rm T-\alpha-\beta}$ model from \citet{blain03}, where T is the dust temperature, $\beta$ is the emissivity index, and $\alpha$ the power-law index.
+For the Herschel data, the total errors (instrumental $+$ confusion noise) are used in the fitting procedure.
+We adopt the ${\rm T-\alpha-\beta}$ model from \citet{blain03}, where T is the dust temperature, $\beta$ is the emissivity index, and $\alpha$ the power-law index.
 This method fits the SED longwards of 5$\mu$m without any assumptions about the heating source, be it AGN or star formation.
-Instead of a pure modified blackbody (MBB) on both the Rayleigh-Jeans and Wien tails, a power-law function ($f_{\rm \nu} \propto {\rm \nu}^{-\alpha} B(\nu,T_{\rm dust})$) was used in the mid-IR (5-10\,\micron) Wien side to account for contributions from warmer dust.
+Instead of a pure modified blackbody (MBB) on both the Rayleigh-Jeans and Wien tails, a power-law function ($f_{\rm \nu} \propto {\rm \nu}^{-\alpha} B(\nu,T_{\rm dust})$) is used in the mid-IR (5-10\,\micron) Wien side to account for contributions from warmer dust.
 Here $B(\nu,T_{\rm dust})$ is the blackbody Planck function.
-We adopted $\beta = 2.0$ \citep{priddey03} and allowed $\alpha$ to vary.
-This additional term was then matched to the MBB component at a transition point, where the two functions shared equal zeroth and first order derivatives.
+SED examples using the same method can be found in \citet{dai12}.
+We adopt $\beta =$ 2.0 \citep{priddey03} and allow $\alpha$ to vary.
+This additional term is then matched to the MBB component at a transition point, where the two functions share equal zeroth and first order derivatives.
 The transition wavelengths vary from case to case.
 The corresponding peak dust temperature ranges from 5 to 100 K, with a median around 30K, similar to normal star forming galaxies.
+As a result of the larger errors in the FIR flux, compared to the main and supplementary samples, the expanded sample has a systematically 2-3\,$\times$ larger ($\sim$ 40-50\%) uncertainty in their \lir\ and \lfir\ estimates.